Replacing Gaussian Processes with Neural Networks in Pulsar Timing Array Inference of the Gravitational-Wave Background: Methods

 \subsubsection{Training}

 As mentioned before, the training dataset is simulated using \texttt{holodeck}.
-In our training set, we chose 8000 parameter combinations using the Latin hypercube sampling as explained in Ref.~\cite{taylor_lhc} and by \hyperlink{cite.Agazie_2023}{Agazie2023}.
+In our training set, we chose 8000 parameter combinations using the Latin hypercube sampling as explained by \cite{taylor_lhc} and by \hyperlink{cite.Agazie_2023}{Agazie2023}.
 This procedure yields parameter combinations that uniformly span our six-dimensional parameter space.
-For each such combination, we simulate the $x_i$ in the five lowest PTA frequency bins, producing 2000 realizations of the $x_i$ for that parameter point.
-This is explained in detail in Sec.~V(C) of Ref.~[\hyperlink{cite.Tiruvaskar_2026}{TG2026}]. \hyperlink{cite.Agazie_2023}{Agazie2023} mentions in their Sec.~3.4 that if we denote the number of realizations by \(R\), then the sampling uncertainty in the median of the \texttt{holodeck} simulations of the $x_i$ is given by
+For each such combination, we simulate the $x_i$ in the five lowest PTA frequency bins, producing 2000 realisations of the $x_i$ for that parameter point.
+This is explained in detail by \hyperlink{cite.Tiruvaskar_2026}{TG2026} in their Sec.~V(C).
+Following the convention adopted in Sec.
+3.4 of \hyperlink{cite.Agazie_2023}{Agazie2023}, we assign the GP/NN training target for the median of \(x_i\) an input uncertainty